misoelegant/rpm/il-practice-mod/README.md

 - When time is used as a tiebreaker, your time is the *first time* you reach your score.
   For example, if you end a Max Size run at 19cm7mm, your tiebreaker is the first time you reached 19cm7mm, even if you kept playing.

+## Importing your existing PBs

+1. Hover over the level on Earth and select the category you want to import into.
+2. Press the "Import PB" button shown on the bottom of the screen.
+3. Type your score in with the keyboard.
+The score will appear red until it's formatted correctly.
+    * For time, the score should look like "mm:ss" or "mm:ss.dd".
+    * For size, the score should look like "123m45cm6mm", with units left out as necessary.
+4. Press the "Confirm import" button.
+5. The imported score will always override your existing PB, so if you make a mistake, you can just re-import.

 ## Mod Options menu

 - **Categories**: filters the available categories to a smaller subset.
+- **Force Initial RNG**: Resets the game's RNG to the initial values that occur when the game is opened.
+This can be used to force the mosquito coil start in MAS2.
 - **BGM**: choose a random, fixed, or the default background song to play in each stage.
 - **Run In Background**: forces the game to continue updating while it's not the active window.
 - **Spawn Cousins**: when on, cousin objects will always spawn.